MichyPotato/Print-Image-in-Terminal/README.md

 # PROGRAM DESCRIPTION
 This program prints a small PNG image straight to the terminal.
+As per the project guidelines, it only contains exactly 50 lines of operable code.
+Any other lines contain code documentation.
 # PROGRAM RUNNING:
 This program take 2 or 3 arguments in the command line.
 The 1st argument is the python file name (i.e. fge.py)